 Step 2: How to write a cold email

-- Rule #1: Make it personal — Cold emailing can have a much higher chance of success than other marketing channels like pay-per-click or direct mail, if you make it personal.
+- Rule #1: Make it personal — When using a cold email template for digital marketing and prospecting you can have a much higher chance of success than other marketing channels like pay-per-click or direct mail, if you make it personal.
 The people you’re contacting have already expressed a need by posting on a job board, so it’s worth the time to personalize it.
-Robert Williams summed up the importance of personalizing cold emails perfectly on a recent Agency Advantage Podcast:
+Robert Williams summed up the importance of personalizing cold emails perfectly on Drop Dead Copy:

 “If prospecting is a numbers game, then that is number one.”

-The best way to personalize your cold email is to find THE decision-maker and write to them directly.
+You want to know how to write a cold email?
+Personalize it.
+The best way to personalize your cold email template is to find THE decision-maker and write to them directly.
 This is no time for the impersonal “Dear Sir/Madam” or (cringe) “To Whom It May Concern."

-- Rule #2: Make the subject line stand out — You’ve got less than a second to capture your prospect’s attention, so it’s critical that your subject line immediately proves two things: 1) that you’re not spam; and 2) you know about them and their business.
+- Rule #2: Make the subject line stand out — How to write a cold email 101: You’ve got less than a second to capture your prospect’s attention, so it’s critical that your subject line immediately proves two things: 1) that you’re not spam; and 2) you know about them and their business.
 Remember, if someone is putting up a job listing, they’re getting a TON of emails.
 You can show you’ve done your research (and stand out against the 99% of really crappy emails) by simply referencing the project in the subject line.

 - Rule #3: Keep it short (but not too short) — It takes more than one sentence to connect with someone, but at the same time, nobody wants to read an encyclopedia.
-Keep it under 200 words and use those words to show your understanding of them, their projects and their needs.
+A good rule when learning how to write a cold email is to keep it under 200 words and use those words to show your understanding of them, their projects and their needs.
 Don’t just talk about yourself—give them enough detail to get your point across.
 As Williams says, “Don’t give them more work by keeping it too short.”

 - Rule #4: Make the next step clear — The client is (hopefully) hiring you to solve their problems— they don’t want to figure it out on their own.
-Make it easy by offering a short and simple next step.
+When it comes to how to write a cold email, make it easy by offering a short and simple next step.
 Don’t water this down, either: “Just let me know what you need” is way easier to ignore than “Let’s set up a quick video chat — maybe Thursday or Friday?”

 Critical mistakes to avoid